-The Parks & Recreation Department is responsible for the provision and policy operation of all urban and rural parks and reserves.
-Routine maintenance and services for these amenities are completed under contract by Recreational Services Ltd.
+Our Parks team are responsible for all of the urban and rural parks and reserves in the Masterton District.
+The maintenance and services for these amenities is done under contract by Recreational Services Ltd.

 Queen Elizabeth Park